 Women in Leadership: Opportunities and Challenges from the Athletic Field to the Boardroom

-A diverse group of women leaders discuss how athletics and sports have contributed to their development as both leaders and executives.
+A diverse group of women leaders discusses how athletics and sports have contributed to their development as both leaders and executives.
 Research suggests that athletics can have a profound effect on shaping and nurturing leadership skills in women.

 Leaders + Legends with Sen. Barbara Mikulski

-Former United States Senator from Maryland Barbara Mikulski spoke at the Carey Business School on host of topics ranging from women’s leadership to the economy in a lively one-on-one discussion with Carey Dean Bernard T. Ferrari.
+Former United States Senator from Maryland Barbara Mikulski spoke at the Carey Business School on a host of topics ranging from women’s leadership to the economy in a lively one-on-one discussion with Carey Dean Bernard T. Ferrari.

 Johnson & Johnson: Women’s Leadership Panel

 Executives from Johnson & Johnson share their experiences as business leaders in an event was organized by Carey Women in Business.

 Broadening Perspectives on Women in Work: An Interdisciplinary Conference